 Method: Region Growing - This method of segmentation is based on manually specifying object seeds inside objects of interest using a mouse left-click or specifying nonobject areas using a shift-left-click.
 Each seed point is an initial region in the image of usually a few pixels.
 The color of an initial region is the average of the pixels included in that initial region.
 Such seeded or initial regions are grown larger through the user's changing the color Distance parameter or placing additional object and non-object seeds on the image.
 The region growing algorithm processes each seeded region in sequence, adding to the region those pixels adjacent to the region's boundary pixels and that are not part of another seeded region, and whose color is within the Distance value from region's average color.
 This sequential processing of seeded regions is repeated until no pixels remain that are qualified to be part of one of the seeded regions.
 The user continues the interactive process of placing seeds in object and non-object regions until all of the desired objects are properly extracted and no non-object regions are extracted.
+Method: Morphological Partition - This segmentation method is based on a morphological watershed operation that partitions an image into N regions such that each regional boundary line corresponds to an image edge (i.e., a gradient sign change in a three by three neighborhood).
+The Number of Regions parameter defines the maximum number of regions to be partitioned by the operation.

-Object Extraction 4 > ×
+Object Extraction д ×

-☐ Gaussian Filter Size: 3 🔄 pixels
+🗐 Gaussian Filter Size: 3 🌲 pixels

 Color Space: RGB 💌

-Segmentation method: Region Growing -]
+Segmentation method: Region Growing • •

-Distance
+Distance [11111] 11 [1111111] 72 ×]

-Opacity: Inthinfordunthinfordunt 🔲
+Opacity: [][]][]]]]

 <- Back Next ->